 Or maybe you are simply yearning to visit unique Parisian spots maybe you are not aware of.

 Well, you have come to the right place!
-I have been to Paris several times and I love seeing the unique and unusual side of her.
+I have been to Paris several times and I love seeing her unique and unusual side.

 And that is exactly what I have done for you here: I have shared my favorite10 unusual things to do in Paris to tempt you to discover and explore Paris’ many, maybe not so well-known, locations.